dontkaiad/dontkaiad/README.md

 > if (coffee === true && monster === true) { focus++; }

 💬 *Champion Quotes:*
 > "I don't scale.
 I snowball."
-> "It's not chaos — it's undocumented structure."
 > "The logs and the cards say the same thing once you can read them."
 > "One cat runs my cluster, one reviews my PRs, the third force-pushes to main."
 > "My ELO is higher than your uptime."